Merovex/verkilo-script/README.md

 #### Q: What does "fatal: No names found, cannot describe anything" mean?

 Verkilo attempts to use the repository's git tag in the output filename.
-When that tag is missing, the git command throws the "`fatal: No names found, cannot describe anything`" error.
+When that tag is missing, the git command throws the `fatal: No names found, cannot describe anything` error.
 This does not affect the final output.

 #### Q: What does 'fontspec error: "font-not-found"' mean?